History of the West Midlands

-The West Midlands region straddles the historic borders between the counties of Warwickshire (Birmingham and Coventry), Staffordshire in the north, and Worcestershire in the south.
+The West Midlands county straddles the historic borders between the counties of Warwickshire (Birmingham and Coventry), Staffordshire in the north, and Worcestershire in the south.

 Economic history

 Coventry was one of England's most important cities during the Middle Ages, its prosperity built upon wool and cloth manufacture.
 Birmingham and Wolverhampton have a tradition of industry dating back to the 16th century when small metal-working industries developed.
 Birmingham was known for its manufacture of small arms, whereas Wolverhampton became a centre for lock manufacture and brass working.

 Birmingham and Coventry became important centres of the car industry from the early 20th century.
 The Austin car plant was built in 1905 at Longbridge, to the south of Birmingham, and gradually expanded over the next 75 years, but closed down in 2005 on the bankruptcy of MG Rover.
 Since 2007, part of the former Longbridge plant has been retained by new owners Nanjing Automobile for the production of MG Cars.
 Cars produced at the Longbridge plant included the Austin Seven (launched in 1922), the Mini (1959), BMC/BL 1100/1300 saloons and estates (1962) and Austin Metro (1980).

 Coventry became the centre of the British car industry, dominated by the Jaguar plant near Coundon, the Triumph plant at Canley, and the Rootes Group's Ryton plant just beyond the city's eastern boundary.
 However, the Canley plant was closed by British Leyland in 1980, followed more than 20 years later by the Jaguar plant, and finally the former Rootes plant (taken over by Peugeot at the end of the 1970s), meaning that there was virtually no vehicle production remaining in Coventry by 2007.

 Castle Bromwich Assembly was built in the late 1930s for the manufacture of Spitfire aircraft, which continued throughout World War II.
 Aircraft manufacturing at the plant continued until 1977, when it was sold to Jaguar for car production.
 The factory remains in use four decades later.
 Around the same time that the Castle Bromwich Assembly was built, the government built a shadow factory at Solihull, which produced aircraft for the war effort.
 After the war, the plant was taken over by Rover cars, who relocated from their Lode Lane plant in Coventry.
 The Land Rover, Britain's first four-wheel drive off-road vehicle, was first produced at the Solihull factory in 1948.
 The factory expanded and increased in productivity over the subsequent decades to allow for the production of Rover, Land Rover and more recently Jaguar cars.